bpolaszek/bentools-etl/README.md

 Difference between `yield` and `return` in transformers
 ------------------------------------------------------

+A transformer can either return a value, or yield values (like the example above).

 The `EtlExecutor::transformWith()` method accepts an unlimited number of transformers as arguments.

 When you chain transformers, keep in mind that every transformer will get:
 - Either the returned value passed from the previous transformer
-- Either an array of every yielded value from the previous transformer
+- Either a `Generator` of every yielded value from the previous transformer

-But the last transformer of the chain (or your only one transformer) is deterministic to know what will be passed to the loader (either a return  value, or a generator):
+But the last transformer of the chain (or your only one transformer) is deterministic to know what will be passed to the loader:
-- If your transformer `returns` a value, this value will be passed to the loader.
+- If your transformer `returns` a value, this value will be passed to the loader (and the loader will be called once for this value).
-- If your transformer `returns` an array of values (or whatever iterable), that return value will be passed to the loader.
+- If your transformer `returns` an array of values (or whatever iterable), that return value will be passed to the loader (and the loader will be called once for this value).
-- If your transformer `yields` values, each yielded value will be passed to the loader.
+- If your transformer `yields` values, each yielded value will be passed to the loader (and the loader will be called for each yielded value).

 Using events
 ------------